A tour of precious cultural assets that remain in Minami Aizu, the southern part of the Aizu region [Fukushima Prefecture]

 Google Map

-Kanotsu Bansho, a checkpoint site built on the road to Echigo
+Kanatsu Bansho, the remains of a checkpoint on the road to Echigo

-Kanouzu Bansho in Tadami Town is a checkpoint located on the Yashirigoe Kaido (now National Route 289) that connects Minami Aizu and Echigo (Niigata Prefecture).
-During the Sengoku period, the Minamiaizu region used this Yasorigoe Kaido to bring in salt, fish, and daily necessities.
-However, although it was a highway, it was a narrow road that passed through the mountainous region of Oku-Tadami, and along the way it had to cross Kurakake Toge (965m above sea level) and Kinone Toge (845m above sea level), which was called "Hachijurigoe."
+Kanouzu Bansho in Tadami Town was a checkpoint located on the Hachijurigoe Kaido (currently National Route 289), which connected Minami Aizu and Echigo (Niigata Prefecture).
+During the Sengoku period, salt, fish, and daily necessities were brought in from the Minami Aizu region using this Hachijurigoe Kaido.
+However, even though it was a highway, it was a narrow road that passed through the mountainous region of Oku-Tadami, and along the way it was necessary to cross Kurakake Pass (965m above sea level) and Kinone Pass (845m above sea level), which is why it was called "Hachijurigoe."

-The ``Kanotsu Bansho'' was commissioned by the local feudal lord, the Hasebe family, to monitor people and goods passing through the highway.
-The ``Former Hasebe Residence'', which stands on the site of the Kanozu Bansho, was built in the late Edo period, and is a magariya house with an L-shaped stable extending from the right side of the front.
-Due to its size and good state of preservation, it has been designated as an important cultural property of Fukushima Prefecture.
+The Kanatsu Bansho was commissioned by the Hasebe family, the local headman, to monitor people and goods passing through the road.
+The Former Hasebe Family Residence, built on the site of the Kanatsu Bansho, was built in the late Edo period and is a curved house with an L-shaped stable protruding from the right side of the front.
+Due to its size and state of preservation, it has been designated an Important Cultural Property of Fukushima Prefecture

-The Former Igarashi Family Residence, an important cultural property of the country, located right next to Kanozu Bansho, is a typical farm building in Minamiaizu, and was built in the middle of the Edo period (1743).
-The shape of the building is a rectangular house (later renovated slightly) with a middle gate structure with an entrance in the front.
+The Former Igarashi Family Residence, a designated national important cultural property located close to Kanazu Bansho, is a typical farmhouse from Minamiaizu, built in the mid-Edo period (1743).
+The building is a straight-lined (sugoya / rectangular house / slightly remodeled later) house with a central gate-style entrance at the front

-• Facility name: Kanotsu Bansho/Former Hasebe Family Residence
+• Facility name: Kanatsu Guardhouse and Former Hasebe Family Residence

-• Address: 456 Ihira, Kanotsu, Tadami-machi, Minamiaizu-gun, Fukushima Prefecture
+• Address: 456 Iidaira, Kanazu, Tadami-machi, Minamiaizu-gun, Fukushima Prefecture

 • Phone number: 0241-82-5320 (Tadami Town Board of Education, Lifelong Learning Section)